liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-refactoring-the-prototype/04-integrating-with-app.markdown

 wall, but you haven't made them meet in the middle yet (that's a very big problem for a wall).
 Now it's time to meet in the middle.

-First you need to do a little housekeeping.
-You manually created your own model earlier now that you have a generated model being managed by Service Builder, you need to remove the old one to prevent any conflicts:
+First, earlier you manually created your own model.
+Now you have a model being managed by Service Builder.
+Remove the old one to prevent any conflicts:

 1. Find the 'com.liferay.docs.guestbook.model' package in the `guestbook-web` module.
 2. Delete it - this will cause some exceptions now, but they'll all be fixed soon.

-Now you need to make your web modules aware of your service modules so that you can access the services from your web module.
+You need to make your web modules aware of your service modules so that you can access the services from your web module.
 Then you need to update your `addEntry` method to use the new services.

 1. In your `guestbook-web` module, open `GuestbookPortlet.java`